 That is, of course, if Telcos has the suitable charging and billing software to support it – something we will discuss later.

-Challenges of 5G rollout strategy
+Challenges of 5G Rollout Strategy

 After all the planning and deciding on a business plan and monetization strategy, it is time for a 5G rollout.